Header Bidding vs. RTB: Two Sides of the Same Coin?

 What is Header Bidding?

 You might hear header bidding mentioned alongside real-time bidding (RTB) when discussing programmatic advertising.
-Although they aren’t competing technologies, header bidding is actually a subset of RTB, which just means it’s a specific approach within the larger RTB framework.
+Although they aren’t competing technologies, header bidding is a subset of RTB, which just means it’s a specific approach within the larger RTB framework.

 Also, while header bidding is a popular method, it’s not the only one within the RTB category, and RTB itself is just one aspect of programmatic advertising.

-Not every programmatic ad solution uses header bidding, and some companies, like Sevio, specialize in real-time bidding solutions that focus on the core principles of the Open RTB protocol
+Not every programmatic ad solution uses header bidding, and some companies, like Sevio, specialize in real-time bidding solutions that focus on the core principles of the Open RTB protocol.

-How Does Header Bidding Work?
+How Header Bidding Works?

 Understanding what came before header bidding is important for a clearer picture of how it works.